MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailboxSentItemsConfiguration.md

 # Get-MailboxSentItemsConfiguration

 ## SYNOPSIS
+This cmdlet is available only in Exchange Server 2010.

 Use the Get-MailboxSentItemsConfiguration cmdlet to view the Sent Items settings on mailboxes.

 For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).